lago1970/Quantitative-Economics/README.md

 # Quantitative-Economics
-This is a repository about the book " An Introduction to R for Quantitative Economics"  by Vikram Dayal
+This is a repository about the book " An Introduction to R for Quantitative Economics"  by Vikram Dayal.

+This is a line from RStudio.